-Austin, Texas (ATX) has become a popular destination to visit primarily for its music and food scene.
+Austin, Texas (ATX) has become a popular destination for Americans to visit primarily for its music and food scene.
 There are some folks that visit and don’t check out the best of what ATX has to offer.
 They leave not having done what makes Austin, Austin!
 I’m here to remedy that.
-I have narrowed down all of the must do’s in order for you to make the most of your trip.
+I have narrowed down the Must Do’s in Austin in order for you to make the most of your trip.
+Check them out below:

 - Food Trucks Galore: Austin is known for it’s incredible volume & variety of food trucks, there are a few notable areas where you can explore multiple trucks where there’s also a seating area to chill at: